seyithocuk/Automated_Audit_Reconciliations/README.md

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>
 This work is performed by: Alaa Khzam, Wim Janssen, Tjibbe Bosman, Jeroen Bellinga, and Seyit Hocuk.
 Most of the coding is done by Wim Janssen and Alaa Khzam.

-We thank, Olof Bik, Arjan Brouwer, and Joris Roosen for their support, comments, and encouragement for this project.
+We thank, Olof Bik, Arjan Brouwer, and Joris Roosen for their support, comments, and encouragement of this project.

 Feel free to use the code.